Instant Pot Corned Beef & Cabbage

-The next day, if you want to make this a totally different dish, get some rye bread, reheat some corned beef and add some decent Russian Dressing (I love Ken’s Steakhouse brand) and make an old school Jewish Deli-style corned beef on rye!
-To add even MORE bang, butter one side of each slice of the rye bread, add some sauerkraut and Swiss and grill in a frying pan to make it a KILLER Reuben!
+The next day, if you want to make this a totally different dish, get some rye bread, reheat some corned beef and add some decent Russian Dressing and make an old school Jewish Deli-style corned beef on rye!
+To add even MORE bang, butter one side of each slice of the rye bread, add some sauerkraut and Swiss and grill in a frying pan to make it a KILLER Reuben – Watch the video here!

 - Insert the trivet into the Instant Pot.
 Add the onion and garlic to the Instant Pot distributing it evenly on the bottom

-- Remove the Corned Beef Brisket from the package, reserve the spice packet and rinse the meat thoroughly.
-Place it in the Instant Pot on the lift-out rack (if there is a fattier side put that facing down) and sprinkle the seasonings evenly on top of the brisket and around it in the pot.
+- Remove the corned beef brisket from the package, reserve the spice packet and rinse the meat thoroughly.
+Place it in the Instant Pot on the trivet with the handles facing up.
+Place the brisket on the trivet.
+You may either place it leaner side-up where it will be easier to rub on the seasonings OR you can place fattier side-up so the juices course through the meat while cooking.
+Either way is fine.
+Sprinkle the seasonings evenly on top of the brisket and around it in the pot.
 Pour in the beer around the edges of the Instant Pot (to keep the spices on the brisket in place)

-- Remove the brisket and place in a casserole dish and reserve 2 cups of the broth separately while leaving the rest of the broth in the pot.
-Brush the seasoning from the top of the brisket immediately (it will be more difficult to remove when it has cooled) and allow the brisket to rest.
+- Using the trivet’s handles, remove the corned beef and place in a casserole dish and reserve 2 cups of the broth separately while leaving the rest of the broth in the pot.
+Brush the seasonings from the top of the brisket immediately (it will be more difficult to remove when it has cooled), discard and allow the brisket to rest

 - Add the potatoes (on the bottom) and carrots (on top of the potatoes) and cabbage wedges (on top) to the Instant Pot.
 It’ll be packed to the brim, but it should work fine!